As the Wilkins Ice Shelf is at risk of breaking away from the Antarctic Peninsula, ESA’s Envisat satellite is observing the area on a daily basis.

 “For the people of Southland, particularly, this area has special historical and heritage significance given the loss of so many lives.
 The Tararua Acre remains a significant landmark recalling the wreck and has a plaque commemorating the disaster, put up by members of the local community and supported by the New Zealand Historic Places Trust.”

-“This site met NZHPT criteria for registration in a number of areas – aesthetic, archaeological, architectural, historical and technological values.
+Mr Graham said to ensure the long-term conservation of this site NZHPT would be supportive of the Southland District Council adding it to its schedule of Registered Historic Buildings, Places and Sites and recognising their link to each other of the three heritage features.“This site met NZHPT criteria for registration in a number of areas – aesthetic, archaeological, architectural, historical and technological values.
 The community holds this place in high esteem – evidenced by their extensive lobbying for the preservation of the lighthouse – and it is an educational reminder of our early maritime history.”

 Maritime New Zealand, who manages the Lighthouse reserve that includes the access road and lighthouse, recently undertook upgrading work on the lighthouse.
 The Department of Conservation manages the surrounding recreation reserve and is undertaking further development there.

-Injured Seaman Rescued from Ship
+MARITIME NOTEInjured Seaman Rescued from Ship

 A crewman injured on a merchant vessel was rescued by two Royal Navy Sea King helicopters in severe weather from a 14,000 ton cargo vessel.